-Craig’s review – “When people sit at home planning their itinerary they usually pencil in an hour or two for a gallery (they have to squeeze in a bit of culture), but it's usually the National or Tate Modern.
+Craig’s review of Courtauld Gallery – “When people sit at home planning their itinerary they usually pencil in an hour or two for a gallery (they have to squeeze in a bit of culture), but it's usually the National or Tate Modern.
 That's enough art for most people.
 They don't want to overdose on it.
 But if you're seriously into paintings then here's a tip from me: the best ones to visit are the National Gal… continued”

 Drop-in Drawing at the National Portrait Gallery – Every Fri – Enjoy a free drop-in drawing session at the National Portrait Gallery, amongst some of the gallery's great works of art.

 If you enjoy Courtauld Gallery then you might like to visit National Gallery (walk it in 12 mins or catch the tube from Temple to National Gallery), Royal Academy of Arts (walk it in 20 mins or catch the tube from Temple to Royal Academy of Arts), Somerset House (you can walk there in less than 1 min), Tate Britain (walk it in 30 mins or catch the tube from Temple to Tate Britain) and Wallace Collection (catch the train from Temple to Wallace Collection)